Shadow Visitor (“I haunt” Series)

 My eyesight see-sawed between the loud screen and the silent angel, who emitted celestial peace through the medium of green fir leaves.
 We’ll feast later.

-Still unmoved, I tuned into restaurant etiquette worldwide, despite incongruous time zones.
+Still unmoved, I tuned into restaurant etiquette worldwide.
+Despite time zones.
 Radiant glassware, gilded cutlery, gold napkin rings unified meridians, defying mundane hours.

 We got in the groove of watching the off-the-shelf package.
-The massive, white wooden door dominated the opposite wall from its central position, an unswerving sentinel.
+The massive, white wooden door dominated the opposite wall from its central position.
+A sentinel.

-Despite its see-through torso and the ridiculous grandma’s petticoat of a curtain, it towered over the room with a conspicuous presence.
-A safeguarding menace casting its mesh over the mock feasting hall.
-The tall windows flanking it played lower-rank aids, so we minded not their insignificant contribution.
+Despite its see-through torso and the ridiculous petticoat of a curtain, it towered over the room.
+A safeguarding menace that cast its mesh over the mock feasting hall.
+The tall windows flanking it played as aids.
+Lower-rank, though.
+So we minded them not.

 Lulled by the monotonous grind of surrogate entertainment, I found a parallel spectacle.
-The tiny 60s TV grew minuscule, a ridiculous lacquered wood box blaring and flickering for attention.
+The tiny 60s TV grew minuscule.
+A ridiculous lacquered wood box blaring and flickering for attention.
+Ha.
 A mere bug struggling at the bottom of the left window, which rose, pearl shaded, to the palatial ceiling.

-Yeah, the chief guardian’s aids benefitted from modern minimal linen shades we lowered at nighttime.
-A screen for my bug’s show.
-My mesmerized glance yo-yoed, a cursor now gliding upward on the creamy canvas, next sucked in the TV’s luminous vacancy.
+Yeah, the chief guardian’s aids benefitted from modern minimal shades we lowered at nighttime.
+Now, a screen for my bug’s show.
+My mesmerized glance slid like a cursor.
+It glided upward on the linen canvas and next sucked the TV’s luminous vacancy.

-Swayed into metaphysical dozing, I imaged shadows on the mute window’s purported screen.
-Nacreous, vaporous, grayish, or blank, phantasmagorical shapes thinned and stretched, shrank and dilated.
+Swayed into dozing, I imaged shadows on the purported screen.
+Vaporous, grayish, or blank, phantasmagorical shapes thinned and stretched.
+Shrank and dilated.
 Yikes!

 The chill

-Soon, a mischievous chill raked in my chest.
+Soon, a chill raked in my chest.
+A mischievous current.

 “Hey, no. I’m OK.”

-Wood smoldered in the sumptuous tiled stove, cozy heat still prevailing in our living-dining chamber.
+Cozy heat still embraced our chamber.
+I looked at the sumptuous tiled stove.
+Wood smoldered in it.
 Through the iron intricacies of its ancient door, a silent glow emanated, burnishing surfaces.
-Mom’s crystalware in the demode showcase lining the right wall, mayonnaise coatings, floating dust specks.
+Mom’s crystal-ware in the demode showcase, mayonnaise coatings, floating dust specks.

 I relinquished my nest, though, and put more skinny logs on the fire.
 Flames soared, menacing.
 With my hand sweaty on the cherubim handle, I shut the benevolent wrought-iron portal.